joshbegley/nyt-latest/README.md

 `Vice President Kamala Harris said that she will represent all Americans following a comment made by President Biden where he appeared to call supporters of former President Donald J. Trump “garbage.”`\
 https://nytimes.com/video/us/elections/100000009792599/harris-biden-trump-garbage-remark.html

-**The many lives of F1's Alessandro Alunni Bravi, from fighting the Mafia to repping Sauber**\
+**The many lives of Sauber's Alessandro Alunni Bravi, from fighting Mafia to working in F1**\
 `Small-town lawyer dreams.
 Part-time journalist.
 Future novelist?
 Sauber's team rep is still steering the direction of his life.`\
 https://nytimes.com/athletic/5883297/2024/10/30/alessandro-alunni-bravi-f1-sauber/